Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Bayesian nonparametric Thompson sampling

-where the expectations are taken over the unknown rewards, the random actions of the stochastic policies, and the true $\pstar$ reward models that meet mild regularity conditions. \end{theorem} The proofs of Lemma~\ref{lemma:total_variation_bounds_diff_policies} and Theorem~\ref{th:regret_bound} are provided in Section \ref{asec:nonparametric_thompson_sampling_regret_bound} of the Appendix.
-The proof of Theorem~\ref{th:regret_bound} results from bounding the regret introduced by two factors: the first, related to the use of Thompson sampling (\ie a policy that does not know the true parameters of the reward distribution, but has knowledge of the true model class); and the second, that accounts for the convergence of the posterior of a nonparametric model to that of the true data generating distribution.
-The logarithmic term $\log^\kappa T$ in the bound appears due to the convergence rate of the nonparametric density estimation, where the exponent $\kappa\geq 0$ depends on the tail behavior of the base measure and the associated priors of the Dirichlet process --- see Section \ref{asec:nonparametric_thompson_sampling_regret_bound} of the Appendix and posterior convergence analysis in~\cite{j-Ghosal2001,j-Ghosal2007}.
+The proof of Theorem~\ref{th:regret_bound}, provided in Section~\ref{asec:nonparametric_thompson_sampling_regret_bound} of the Appendix, amounts to bounding the regret introduced by two factors: the first, related to the use of an Oracle Thompson sampling (\ie a policy that does not know the true parameters of the reward distribution, but has knowledge of the true reward model class); and the second, a term that accounts for the convergence of the posterior of a BNP reward model to that of the true data generating distribution.